apache/nuttx/README.txt

       git submodule foreach git pull

+    The submodules use the Bitbucket.org HTTPS address.
+If you have SSH access to the NuttX team repositories, you can switch to SSH by modifying the URLs in:

+      nuttx/.git/modules/configs/config, and
+      nuttx/.git/modules/Documentation/config

   Configuring the Clones

-    The following steps need to be performed for each of the two repositories.
+    The following steps need to be performed for each of the repositories.
     After changing to the clone directory:

     Set your identity: